pdee/pdee/doc/commands-python-mode.rst

 ----------------------
 Indent the current line to the outmost reasonable indent.

-With optional C-u an indent with length `py-indent-offset' is inserted unconditionally
+With optional C-u an indent with length ‘py-indent-offset’ is inserted unconditionally

 py-indent-line
 --------------